kherron13/330_project3/SRS.md

 Through Secondary research, our developing team also found that students who are organized are much more likely to obtain better grades.
 Boost is designed to be a convenient app for users to easily access and organize all their tasks.
 Boost is intended to be easily navigated in order to encourage organization and make it fun.

 Boost is an app that will help users stay on track of their work.
 It will not allow users to share their information.
-If users would like to send their friends or colleagues a file of their notes or flashcards, they will not be able to do so.
+If a user would like to send their friends or colleagues a file of their notes or flashcards, they will not be able to do so.
+Unable to share notes or task may be a small inconvenience as some users may find it helpful to read others class notes.
+Boost unfortunately will not let users share info because it is only concerned with helping the user of the app stay on track of their tasks.

 1. Potential User \#1: Brad A. MacDonald [*-bmacdonald@luc.edu*](mailto:-bmacdonald@luc.edu)